IgorDespot/csv-upload-module/dev-manual.md

 3. MongoDB

 For mongodb we used hosting on https://mlab.com/ no need to have mongodb on your computer.
-For mongodb installation follow the link guide https://docs.mongodb.com/manual/installation/ if u need to change db to local.
+For mongodb installation follow the link guide https://docs.mongodb.com/manual/installation/ and /database/Readme.mongodb.txt if you need to change db to local.
+Also, there is a dump of local database you can use to recreate a database.
+If you want to use local database, change uri in /lib/login-module/index.js.

 # Docker
 1. For docker installation https://docs.docker.com/install/#desktop